fenglinglwb/EDT/README.md

 4. Quick test

-    Put downloaded models into folder 'pretrained'.
     The model and config files are one-to-one with the same name.
 Please refer to the model list above.

     - SR and deraining.